BernardGomes7/Data-Cleaning-in-SQL/README.md

 # Data-Cleaning-in-SQL

-In this project we take raw housing data and transform it in SQL Server to make it more usable for analysis.
+In this project, I have taken raw housing data and transformed it in SQL Server to make it more usable for analysis.